vishalvijay/VTU-Result-Parser-php-library/README.md

 Support from: Matrix Inc., www.vtulife.com

 How to use:
-	1) Copy this file to your folder.
+	1) Copy 'VTUResultParser.php' file to your folder.
-	2) Then import this to your php code by using: require_once __DIR__ . '/VTUResultParser.php';
+	2) Then import 'VTUResultParser.php' to your php code by using: require_once __DIR__ . '/VTUResultParser.php';
 	3)Then create an object of this class by using:
 		$result=new VTUResultParser(0); //Here passing 0 for 'Regular result' and passing 1 for 'Revaluation result.'